Learning life lessons from the golf course

 At age ten, my uncle, a local golf pro, taught my brothers and me in his weekly junior clinic on Saturdays.
 Shortly after, I became obsessed with the game and competed in junior tournaments.
 Fast forward ten years, and I'm in Buenos Aires, Argentina, representing Bermuda at The World Amateur with two of my friends.
 I competed in the U.S. Amateur in Seattle, Washington, a month prior.
 While competing at the highest level, one thing that always kept me grounded was many of the values I learned from playing the game.
 First, golf is the most fantastic game ever played.

 Golf is a great teacher.
 It can help you learn about yourself and how to achieve your goals.
-When you are playing, you are focused on the task at hand and trying to make the best shot possible.
+When playing, you are focused on the task at hand and trying to make the best shot possible.

 Whether you are just starting or have been playing for a while, there is always something to be learned from the golf course.